 Home, for me, is a simple yellow house in the valley of the Cascades.
 Assuming you’re here for professional reasons, I’ll steer focus from my fondness for the paintings of the Impressionists and the poems of Mary Oliver and to my craft.
-Acting work has brought and continues to bring me to lots of different places including New York, New Orleans, Minneapolis, Austin, Ashland, Altoona, Budapest, Bonn, Los Angeles, London, Paris, even a dusty little theatre in the Republic of Georgia.
+Acting work has brought and continues to bring me to lots of different places including New York, New Orleans, Minneapolis, Austin, Ashland, Altoona, Budapest, Bonn, Boston, Los Angeles, London, Paris, even a dusty little theatre in the Republic of Georgia.

 I am committed to work that spreads kindness.